Allan M. Weissman, M.D.

 Research

-The ubiquitin-proteasome system (UPS) comprises a highly complex, finely tuned, set of mechanisms that determines the fate and function of proteins, and which regulates essentially all cellular processes.
+The UPS comprises a highly complex, finely tuned, set of mechanisms that determines the fate and function of proteins, and which regulates essentially all cellular processes.
 The most well-known function of ubiquitin is to target proteins to the 26S proteasome for degradation.
-Ubiquitination also affects the trafficking of proteins within the cell, activates signal transduction pathways, modulates gene expression, and plays critical roles in DNA repair.
+Ubiquitination has numerous other roles including in the trafficking of proteins to lysosomes, targeting proteins and organelles for autophagy, activating signal transduction pathways, modulating gene expression, and playing critical roles in DNA repair.

-This hierarchical system includes a predominant ubiquitin-activating enzyme (E1), over 35 different ubiquitin conjugating enzymes (E2s) and more than 600 substrate-specific ubiquitin ligases (E3s).
-Each E3 interacts with one or more E2 that has been ‘loaded’ with ubiquitin and mediates the transfer of ubiquitin to substrates where stable isopeptide linkages are formed and, in many cases, ubiquitin chains are generated.
+This hierarchical system includes a predominant ubiquitin-activating enzyme (E1), over 35 different ubiquitin-conjugating enzymes (E2s) and more than 600 substrate-specific ubiquitin ligases (E3s).
+Each E3 interacts with one or more E2 that has been ‘loaded’ with ubiquitin and mediates the transfer of ubiquitin to substrates where stable isopeptide linkages, or in some cases N-terminal peptide linkages are formed.
+Less commonly, stable oxyester linkages are created.
+In many cases, chains of ubiquitin are generated on substrates.
+The outcome of ubiquitination is determined by both the site of ubiquitination and the nature of ubiquitin chains formed.
 Ubiquitination is potentially reversible through the activity of ~100 cellular deubiquitinating enzymes (DUBs).

-Our lab is interested in E3s and interacting E2s, their substrates, and DUBs that interact with E3s or specific substrates.
-As a mechanism-oriented lab, we explore structure-function relations and relate our findings back to physiology and disease.
-Integrated into this is an interest in applying our knowledge to establishing proof of principle for new therapeutic modalities for cancer and other diseases.
+With the Weissman lab’s discovery and characterization of activation-dependent T cell antigen receptor ubiquitination (Cenciarelli et al., 1992; Hou et al., 1994; Cenciarelli et al., 1996), he developed a focus on E3s and interacting E2s, their substrates, and DUBs.
+As a mechanism-oriented lab, they explored structure-function relations and related their findings back to physiology and disease.
+Integrated into this was an interest in applying their knowledge to establishing proof-of-principle for exploiting the ubiquitin-proteasome system for new therapeutic modalities for cancer and other diseases.

-A major area of interest is in understanding the mechanisms responsible for degradation of proteins by ubiquitin-mediated ERAD (endoplasmic reticulum-associated degradation).
-ERAD represents a major mechanism whereby misfolded and unassembled proteins are targeted for degradation and also plays important roles in responses to ER stress and in regulating critical regulatory proteins in the ER.
+A major area of interest of the Weissman lab has been in understanding the mechanisms responsible for degradation of proteins by ubiquitin and proteasome-mediated endoplasmic reticulum (ER)-associated degradation (ERAD) (Yang et al., 1998).
+ERAD is a major homeostatic mechanism whereby misfolded and unassembled proteins are targeted for degradation.
+It plays important roles in responses to ER stress and in modulating levels of critical regulatory proteins in the ER.

-We have characterized the ERAD E3 gp78 (aka AMFR, RNF45) and its cognate E2, UBE2G2 (Chen et al. 2006; Tiwari et al. 2001) and determined that, in sarcoma xenografts, gp78 plays a causal role in survival of metastatic cancer cells, in part by targeting a metastasis suppressor protein for proteasomal degradation (Tsai et al., 2007).
-This is important not only because of its potential therapeutic implications, but also as it establishes a new level of regulation of metastasis suppressors, through control of protein stability.
+The Weissman group characterized gp78 (aka AMFR, RNF45) as the first known mammalian ERAD E3, and also identified and established Ube2G2 (originally MmUbc7) as its cognate E2 (Fang et al., 2001; Chen, Mariano et al., 2006; Tiwari et al., 2001).
+Subsequently they determined that, in sarcoma xenografts, gp78 plays a causal role in survival of metastatic cancer cells.
+This occurs in part by targeting a metastasis suppressor protein (KAI1/CD82) for proteasomal degradation (Tsai et al., 2007).
+This was an important finding not only because of its potential therapeutic implications, but also as it established a new level of regulation of metastasis suppressors, through control of protein stability.

 The Ubiquitin System in Mitochondrial Regulation

-Our studies on ubiquitination at membrane-bound organelles have expanded from the ER to mitochondria.
-We provided the first unequivocal evidence for a crucial role for ubiquitination in regulating a critical component of the mitochondrial fusion machinery, the yeast mitofusin Fzo1p, and determined that regulated degradation of Fzo1p is integral to fusion in yeast (Cohen et al., 2008, Cohen et al., 2011).
-This led to an expansion of studies to mammalian mitochondria.
-We subsequently established the existence of a novel pathway linking genotoxic stress to phosphorylation, ubiquitination and proteasomal degradation of human mitofusin 2, which leads to mitochondrial fragmentation and apoptosis (Leboucher, Tsai et al., 2012).
-Recently completed (Metzger et al. 2020), and ongoing studies in mammals and yeast are oriented towards elucidating mitochondrial quality control pathways and understanding the role of the ubiquitin-proteasome system in the degradation of mitochondrial proteins from each of the compartments of mitochondria.
-These studies are also leading to new insights into the roles and regulation of endogenous mitochondrial proteases.
+Dr. Weissman’s interest in ubiquitination at membrane-bound organelles expanded from the ER to mitochondria.
+His group provided the first unequivocal evidence for a crucial role for ubiquitination in regulating a critical component of the mitochondrial fusion machinery, the yeast mitofusin Fzo1p, and determined that regulated degradation of Fzo1p is integral to fusion in yeast (Cohen et al., 2008, Cohen et al., 2011).
+This led to an expansion of their studies on mitofusins to mammalian mitochondria.
+They established the existence of a novel pathway linking genotoxic stress to phosphorylation, ubiquitination and proteasomal degradation of human mitofusin 2, which leads to mitochondrial fragmentation and apoptosis (Leboucher, Tsai et al., 2012).
+More recently they defined a ubiquitin and proteasome-dependent mitochondrial quality control pathway (Metzger et al., 2020).
+Their studies in mitochondria have also led to new insights into the roles and regulation of endogenous mitochondrial proteases (Metzger et al., 2023).

 Publications